Post American World

-"Post American World" is a song by American band Megadeth.
+"Post American World" is a song by American thrash metal band Megadeth.
 It is the sixth track from their fifteenth studio album, Dystopia, which was released on January 22, 2016.
 The song was released as the album's fourth and final single on July 19, 2016.

 Meaning

 In frontman Dave Mustaine's words, the song "talks about how you might not like the America that it is right now, and people are saying, 'Get the fuck out of my country, we don't want your military presence here, we don't want that,' but then there's a dichotomy at how quickly do people want to move here?
 There are so many things that have happened that have been good for places to have that Western mentality, but the same thing, you look at democratic countries, the U.K., Canada, stuff like that, that's pretty much considered the new frontier, the new West, so I'm not just saying a post-United States of America world."
 Mustaine also said he considered the song to be a "spiritual (riff-wise) successor" to "Symphony of Destruction".
 The song's working title was "Meathead".